ctsit/redcap_external_module_development_guide/exercises/hello_world_v0.0.0/README.md

 # Hello World

-Provides plugin pages in the Projects and in the Control Center that say "Hello, world".
+Provides a page that says "Hello, world" in the control center and on projects.

-Displays "Hello world!
-I am a message produced by a hook!" at the top of project pages.
+Shows admin view of a handful of configuration options.